having trouble finding good leg exercises to vary my routine..reason

 between your foot placement, range of motion, and the resistance

 I can suggest educating yourself about your injury.
 One starting

 place on the internet is the Merck Manual (see medical

 links).
 Realizing I am not an expert in diagnosing injuries,

 my best guess is you are suffering from Patellofemoral Pain.

 Therapy may include specific stretches and exercises, antiinflammatory

-medication, and later as your injury begins to heal, the introduction
+medication, and later, as your injury begins to heal, the introduction

-get worse if you ignore them.
+can sometimes get worse if you ignore them.
 Also see Sports

 Injury First Aid.